Give Lynne a call & have a conversation with her about her Gifted Adult Services

 Faculty members at Cal Fam were expected to be proficient in all the psychotherapy theories as well as couple and family therapy theories--and supervision.
 We were expected to teach, train, supervise, and demonstrate therapy in each of these modalities in multiple settings—1st year, 2nd year, intern, faculty, post graduate, etc..
 In my words, each of the therapies was a language and we were expected to be 'multilingual'.
 I am still 'multi-lingual' and I prefer it that way.

 CAL FAM students were encouraged to learn all the theories and to develop their own theoretical orientation as a result of their studies and experience.
-Students were expected to integrate both interpersonal and intrapersonal theories with a multigenerational perspective and to think about things in systems theory terms as well as family dynamics.
+Students were expected to integrate both interpersonal and intrapersonal theories with a multigenerational perspective and to think about things in systems theory terms as well as family and multi-generational dynamics.
 Multi-faceted and multi-level assessments and treatments were the norm.
 This represents my education, training and supervision experience; it remains my preference.

 Throughout my 15 years at CAL FAM we continued to have the pioneers and cutting edge experts come and give 2 day workshops to the students and alumni.
 Michael White, David Epston, Tom Anderson, Harlene Anderson, Ed Friedman, Alan Jenkins, Richard Schwartz, Marion Solomon, Marilyn Mason, Peter Steinman, Claudia Black, Stephanie Brown, and many many others came and trained the students, interns and faculty on more than one occasion.